 If downgrading sounds like a good option for you, these strategies can help:

 • Research the credit card issuer.
 Do they have cards with a low or no annual fee?
-It may be worth switching to one of those.
+It may be worth switching to credit card issuers with one of those.

 • Call the credit card company and ask for a downgrade.
 They may offer to waive the annual fees on your existing card.
 Or they may downgrade you to a low-interest card with no annual fee.